pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07b-reorganization-after-solvability-is-exceeded.md

 The framework permits multiple reorganization outcomes, each restoring stability in a distinct way.
 These include configurations that stabilize through certainty, through internal reconstruction, through collapse under load, through persistent non-convergence, through external enactment, or through private over-integration.
 Only a subset of these arise directly from the envy cycle.
 Others reflect different constraint geometries that share the same invariant: loss or modification of shared-reality binding.

 Psychosis is not, in itself, an index of pathology.
 Systems with intact, flexible, and reciprocal structures may undergo transient psychotic reorganization when internal capacity is temporarily exceeded.
 In such cases, reorganization remains internally localized, resolves as solvability returns, and does not require the creation of a bad object or the displacement of regulation into others.
 Structural severity is therefore not determined by the presence, intensity, or phenomenology of psychosis, but by its function and persistence.
-Psychosis becomes severe only when it stabilizes by externalizing cost—when coherence is preserved through certainty, coercion, or object degradation rather than recovery.
+Psychosis becomes severe only when it stabilizes by externalizing cost: when coherence is preserved through certainty, coercion, or object degradation rather than recovery.
 Pathology, in this framework, is defined not by breakdown, but by the necessity of making other systems absorb the cost of one’s stability.

 Reorganization stabilizes the system internally, but it does not resolve regulation.
 Regulation is conserved.
 What cannot be processed internally must occur elsewhere.